Sălsig

 Sălsig (Szélszeg) is a commune in Maramureș County, Crișana, Romania.
 It is composed of a single village, Sălsig.
 It also included Gârdani village until 2004, when it was split off to form a separate commune.

+The commune is located in the southwestern part of Maramureș County, 36 km from the county seat, Baia Mare.
+It lies on the banks of the river Someș and its left tributary, the river Sălaj.